thiagojedi/preact-htm-deno/README.md

 # preact-htm-deno

-Just a experiment on how to user preact with deno.
+Just a experiment on how one can use preact with deno.

 ## How ro run